JARUS-QM/casex/docs/source/index.rst

 ========
 This package was created to support the mathematical models used to derived the iGRC tables and supporting material found in JARUS WG-6 SORA Annex F :cite:`JARUS_AnnexF`.
-It implements the models for computing critrical areas, effect of obstacles, ballistic descent, effect of explosions and deflagration that are being used in Annex F. It also includes easy access to the specific choice of parameters that are used in Annex F.
+It implements the models for computing critical areas, effect of obstacles, ballistic descent, effect of explosions and deflagration that are being used in Annex F. It also includes easy access to the specific choice of parameters that are used in Annex F.